polished85/flow-router-intro/README.md

 * styles

 ### Routing
 Routing is essentially a list of URL defenitions that map to a component.
-The components is identified by its template name.
+The component is identified by its template name.
 Flow Router lets us define 2 types of routes, static and dynamic.
 Under the hood, client side routing is achieved using the HTML5 History API.

 #### Static Routes
-A static routes are very straightforward and do not contain parameters. e.g. If route is "/articles", render the template named "articles".
+Static routes are very straightforward and do not contain parameters. e.g. If route is "/articles", render the template named "articles".
 With Flow Router, this route would look like this:
 ```
 FlowRouter.route('/articles', {
   action: function() {